| by Stephanie Argy for The

 on film, and in fact, there were compliments about how nice

+it looked.
 Will this film be blown-up to 35mm for release?

 Andersen: The movie won’t